JuliaImages/Images.jl/README.md

 ## Image viewing

+If you're using the IJulia notebook, images will be displayed [automatically](http://htmlpreview.github.com/?https://github.com/timholy/Images.jl/blob/master/ImagesDemo.html).

-All code for the display of images has been moved to [ImageView](https://github.com/timholy/ImageView.jl).
+Julia code for the display of images has been moved to [ImageView](https://github.com/timholy/ImageView.jl).

 ## Documentation ##